12-Day Summer Program

-The cost for attending the program is just $750 for early applicants, but goes up to $1000 after May 10.
-This includes all of your room and board for the period of your stay.
+The cost for attending the program is just $749, with some scholarship opportunities available.
+This includes all of your meals, room and board for the period of your stay.
 Although we encourage students to be residential for the full experience, a limited number of commuter students will be accepted.
 Some scholarships are available for students for whom the cost is prohibitive.

 Tired of Easy Answers to Hard Questions?